Welcoming guests into your home is a wonderful way to show hospitality.

 Don’t forget other basics like hand soap and lotion.
 Place fresh towels within easy reach, including hand towels and washcloths.

-12. Add a small coffee or tea station
+12. Add a Small Coffee or Tea Station

-A cozy coffee or tea station can make your guests feel extra welcome.
 You can set up a small area with a single-serve coffee maker or electric kettle.
 Then, add a few mugs, some coffee pods or tea bags, and sugar packets.

 If space allows, you can use a small cart or shelf to create a dedicated spot.
-Include creamer in the mini-fridge if you have one.
-Don’t forget spoons and napkins too.